perl11/cperl/STATUS.md

 * thread-safety on darwin for uselocale
 * hash slice consistency, no autovivification as sub args
 * no perl4 `'` package seperator, `'` is not expanded to `::`
+* Less m/{}/ Unescaped left brace in regex is deprecated here warnings
+* keep utf8 flag for methods
+* ffi - a builtin foreign function interface

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.

 But some features revert decisions p5p already made.
 See [README.cperl](perlcperl.html).
-When in doubt I went with the decisions and policies perl5 made before 2001, before p5p went downwards.
+When in doubt I went with the decisions and policies perl6 decided on and perl5 made before 2001, before p5p went downwards.
 It is very unlikely that p5p will revert their own design mistakes.
 It never happened so far.

 # Installation